ayaneey/marketing-agency/README.md

 For this project, a marketing agency website asked to develop on its webpage, in particular on accessibility, to deliver efficient tools and advice in implementing the use of social media and how to embed social media platforms to create a successful, online presence for a business.

-Below are snapshots of the finished webpage taking into account the clint's criteria:
+Below are snapshots of the finished webpage taking into account the client's criteria:
 <img width="1000" alt="Page 1" src="https://user-images.githubusercontent.com/108099259/177623789-7bb46014-a9b7-4f1c-a528-024743ca268e.png">
 <br>
 <br>